Things to see in Ravenna - Interior of Sant'Apollinare in Case in Ravenna, Italy

 picture yourself in ravenna

 I think you will fall in love with Ravenna as much as I did.
-Just be warned, after one visit you’ll start planning your return before you even leave.
+Just be warned, after one visit, you’ll start planning your return before you even leave.
 You can thank me later.

 @amongstromans Imposing and majestic, the Basilica of Sant'Apolinare in Classe sports a 30 metre-high façade and is almost twice as long.
 It has been defined as the greatest basilica of the Early Christian period known today.
 Inside this 6th-century church, you'll discover stunning architecture and spectacular Byzantine mosaics.
 Definitely a must-do when visiting Ravenna.
 Things to do in Ravenna | Ravenna Italy | Byzantine mosaics | Church decor | Discover Italy #fyp #architecture #arttok #ravenna #italytiktok ?
 Take Me To Church – Hozier